Earth Month Activities: Neighborhood Cleanup, Scavenger Hunt & More

 3. Pick Your Site (please check for park, beach, and trail closures)

 - Adhere to county guidelines and respect closures and find a cleanup site that is accessible for you and everyone in your household and within walking distance from where you live.
+See the latest status on beach and beach facility closures in LA County.

 - Some of the best cleanup locations could be your neighborhood block, park, creek, or trail with a waste receptacle or trash can nearby.